 The computer riser elevates your monitor, making your tasks at the screen more ergonomic.
 We also have tissue box covers and file organizers built from our high-quality hardwood to match your riser and bring together a beautiful office.
 These accessories are beautiful on their own and complete your more flexible office setup with BETO.

-Whether you actually have an office in your home where you can shut the door or you need a setup which allows you to store everything away in the evening, our office furniture and accessories can make working from home feel official.
+Whether you actually have an office in your home where you can shut the door or you need a setup that allows you to store everything away in the evening, our office furniture and accessories can make working from home feel official.

 And relaxing at home that much more leisurely.